csa-iot/data-model/README.md

 	<xi:include href="Basic.xml" parse="xml" />
 ```

-Duplicate the line for Basic.xml for your cluster, and insert it into the correct position based on the ordering in the ZCL document.
+Duplicate the line for Basic.xml for your cluster, and insert it into the correct position based on the ordering in the CL document.

 Clusters
 --------